-Ex 3.1 - A corporation paid \$40,000 for a mass mailing to voters stating "Vote for Measure J." Since the communication expressly advocates support for a clearly-identified measure and the corporation coordinated the mailing with the committee. the communication is a nonmonetary contribution and also requires identification of the corporation on the mailing as described in the following pages.
+Ex 3.1 - A corporation is a major donor committee and paid \$40,000 for a mass mailing to voters stating "Vote for Measure J." Since the communication expressly advocates support for a clearlyidentified measure and the corporation coordinated the mailing with the committee, the communication is a nonmonetary contribution and also requires identification of the corporation on the mailing as described in the following pages.